Agency for Healthcare Research and Quality (AHRQ), HHS.

 - Knowledge of the NQF measure submission and maintenance process

-Time-limited and standing workgroup participants will hold a minimum two year term with an optional extension.
-The time-limited workgroup will meet by teleconference approximately three times for approximately two hours each in 2013, with a total time commitment of approximately 12 hours.
-The standing workgroup will meet quarterly by teleconference for approximately two hours with an annual time commitment of approximately 12-15 hours.
+Time-limited and standing workgroup participants will hold a minimum two-year term with an optional extension.
+The time-limited workgroup will meet by teleconference approximately three times for approximately two hours each year, with a total time commitment including preparation and follow-up time of approximately 8-12 hours.
+The standing workgroup will meet quarterly by teleconference for approximately two hours with an annual time commitment including preparation and follow-up time of approximately 12-16 hours.

 1. Workgroup members will receive pre-meeting material to review and to provide written feedback (1.0 hours).